#Skills2030 - A RADICAL NEW STRATEGY FOR LIFETIME RESKILLING MUST BE BEDROCK OF UK ECONOMIC RECOVERY @CBItweets

 The UK’s mission to invest in training is therefore not just about the economy, but also about tackling wide inequalities, and a key part of the government’s goal to level up across the country.

-- Evolve the Apprenticeship Levy into a flexible Skills and Training Levy to unlock business investment in high-quality accredited training.
+- Boost overall business investment in skills by turning the Apprenticeship Levy into a Skills and Training Levy to unlock business investment in high-quality accredited training.

-- Launch Career Development Accounts to support unemployed people and individuals with the biggest retraining needs.
+- Encourage people to take up new training opportunities by introducing Career Development Accounts to support unemployed people and individuals with the biggest retraining needs, and help remove financial barriers

-- Extend the lifelong learning loan allowance to adults of all ages and use it to drive increased availability of bite-size, flexible and online learning.
+- Extend the lifelong learning loan allowance to adults of all ages and use it to drive increased availability of bite-size, flexible and online learning, by accommodating shorter bitesize courses, not just longer formal qualifications

 The pandemic can be a catalyst for action.
 Many employees are not working at full capacity as firms face weak demand.